HyderickCSarrell/Messge_Encrypter/README.md

 #Instructions

-1. Open _message_encrypter.py_ in Python or in the command prompt.
+1.Open _message_encrypter.py_ in Python or in the command prompt.

 2.Enter the number of the option of choice.

-3. Follow the instructions in the prompt to encypt or decrypt text messages.
+3.Follow the instructions in the prompt to encypt or decrypt text messages.

 	Note: In order to encrypt or decrypt files, the file must be of extension '.txt.' and in the same directory.